Mayte López

 Mayte López's picture

-Her research encompasses contemporary literature and film, transatlantic studies, and memory studies.
-Recently, her academic work has focused on Latin American and Spanish women writers, exploring the construction of narrative voice, as well as the relations between fiction, gender, and feminism.
+Her work engages with contemporary literature and film, transatlantic perspectives, and memory studies.
+She is particularly interested in Latin American and Spanish women writers, focusing on narrative voice and the intersections between fiction, gender, and feminism.